RickCogley/eSolia-Old-2017-Site/content/en/helpdesk.md

 title: Helpdesk
 slug: helpdesk
 subtitle: Bilingual service via phone and remote
-description: User support questions answered quickly and completely, with knowledge stored in our internal ops database. - from eSolia Inc.
+description: User support questions answered quickly and completely by our bilingual professionals, with knowledge stored in our internal helpdesk operations database. - from eSolia Inc.
 weight: 15
 alternatelocales:
   - ja-JP